Uganda Country Commercial Guide

 Overview

-Uganda’s health system has both private and government funded facilities.
+Uganda’s health system includes both private and government funded facilities.
 The government regulates operations of all healthcare facilities.
 Private companies invest in hospitals, clinics, and pharmacies.
-There is no national health insurance coverage, however there is private health insurance provided by insurance companies.
-Health insurance coverage is low, estimated to be under 0.5% of GDP.
-Several hospitals also run their own health insurance schemes.
-Uganda’s medical facilities are attracting U.S. investors, especially in private medical care and oncology.
-Health received 6% of the 2023/24 national budget, but donor funding comprises nearly 80% of resources.
-Increasingly, the government is considering public-private-partnerships for healthcare investment, where government contributes land, and private investors build and operate a facility.
-Uganda has 23 sites licensed for the manufacture of medicines and health supplies, although only 13 of these are involved in commercial production of pharmaceuticals.
-The Uganda Virus Research Institute (UVRI), a government research institute, is a World Health Organization (WHO) certified yellow fever regional reference lab - the only certified yellow fever reference laboratory in Eastern Africa.
+There is no national health insurance coverage; however, insurance companies provide private health insurance.
+Health insurance coverage is low, with coverage rates estimated at approximately 5% and with the insurance sector comprising under 0.5% of GDP.
+Several hospitals run their own health insurance schemes.
+Uganda’s medical facilities attract U.S. investors, especially in private medical care and oncology.
+Although the Ugandan government spent 7.6% of the 2025/26 national budget on public healthcare, the sector faces funding gaps due to donor funding reductions.
+Increasingly, the government is considering public-private-partnerships for healthcare investment, in which the government contributes land, and private investors build and operate a facility.
+Uganda imports at least 70% of medicines and pharmaceutical products, although local production is growing with the manufacturing of antiretrovirals, antimalarials, and basic antibiotics.
+Uganda has 25 sites licensed for the manufacture of medicines and health supplies, although only 13 of these are involved in commercial production of pharmaceuticals.
+The Uganda Virus Research Institute, a government research institute, is a World Health Organization certified yellow fever regional reference lab - the only certified yellow fever reference laboratory in Eastern Africa.

 Challenges to developing the sector include the following: